OsamaRab3/Coding-Challenges/README.md

      - Enhance the game with animations, sound effects, and user interface improvements.
      - Learn about game loops, event handling, and canvas rendering.

-- [ ] **Shell**
-   - **Description:** A custom shell implemented in Go that can interpret and execute basic commands, similar to bash or zsh.
-This project will delve into the creation of a command-line interface, including parsing user input and managing processes.
-   - **Technologies:** Go (Golang).
-   - **Goals:**
-     - Understand the basics of command-line interfaces and shell scripting.
-     - Learn process management, input/output redirection, and piping in Go.
-     - Build a functional shell that can run commands and handle various shell operations.

 ## How to Contribute